 Minimum Wage Ontario

-- Students under the age of 18 who work 28 hours a week or less when school is in session, or work during a school break or summer holidays, make $13.50 per hour in 2021 instead of the general minimum wage of $14.
+Students under the age of 18 who work 28 hours a week or less when school is in session, or work during a school break or summer holidays, make a minimum of $15.60.

 Minimum Wage Manitoba